Greek Lemon Potatoes (Tender & Tangy)

 4 servings

-The harmonious balance of lemon, garlic, and herbs creates a memorable dining experience that will have everyone asking for your secret.
+The harmonious balance of tender potatoes, zesty lemon, and fragrant herbs creates a memorable dining experience that will have everyone asking for your secret.

 I discovered this recipe during my travels through Greece, where local chefs have perfected it through generations of careful refinement.